anarchydude/nercclock/README.md

 - Adding a starttree countdown tone to the restart after pause
 - Bonus wish: adding button tap to say you are ready upon pause
-- DMX light time on starttree is very quick blips.
-Needs some incremental workup to intensity level perhaps?
-- Start tree should stay green when match has started.
-Yellow/Amber when paused, and Red when stopped.
+- Start tree should stay green when match has started, but not interfere with clock start.
 - Timer clock should turn yellow or amber on pause, with possible pulse in intensity.
- - Needs to be defined as a new color.
-- Tap out lighting should be red flashes, then have the color of the square who tapped stay indicated for 10-20 seconds, then clear.
+This resides with how paused is set.
 - Serial output to OBS should also include an indicator for player ready for both squares, then stop when fight starts.
-- Serial output to OBS should also include an indicator for player who taps out.
-Tap Out/Winner as highlight over square.